 Zoomies

 Sometimes, cats will suddenly race through the house at full speed, leaping onto furniture and dashing around corners.
-These random energy explosions, often called zoomies, are a normal part of cat behavior.
+These random bursts of energy, often called zoomies, are a normal part of a cat's behavior.

 Zoomies are often a result of pent-up energy.
 Indoor cats, especially, need daily exercise and playtime to prevent excessive zooming.